kostich/solution/README.md

 Resources have corresponding security lists attached that limit access to them.
 Additionaly, there are Network ACLs configured that further limit how resources in subnets can talk to each other.

-The ECS Task hosting the app currently isn't doing the automatic scaling of the app but that's because of the lack of implementation time.
-It's fairly straightforward to add a couple of cloudwatch metrics and some autoscaling policies that utilize those metrics to upscale or downscale.

-A message broker hasn't been implemented but it should be doable to deploy MSK in the same data layer that Aurora PostgreSQL resides and all the traffic should work.

 ## How to use it

 To deploy the infrastructure, consult the [infra/README.md](./infra/README.md) file.